A workshop on Anglo-Saxon Warfare and Jewellery delivered by Tony North

 Children will work in pairs to make Anglo-Saxon helmets and shields.
 They use a wide variety of high quality materials such as strong card, gold and silver metallic card, strong glue, and sellotape.
 The finished items look amazing and make a wonderful display.

-As the helmets are difficult and time consuming a maximum of 6 pairs will make them.
-Please note that 3 active adult helpers (in addition to myself) are required in order to make both helmets and shields.
+As the helmets are difficult and time consuming a maximum of 4 pairs will make them.
+Please note that 2 active adult helpers are required in order to make both helmets and shields.
 If fewer adults are present we will just make shields.

-I will need some children or adults to help me set out the materials for the jewellery making in the afternoon.
+We will need some children or adults to help set out the materials for the jewellery making in the afternoon.

 Making a helmet at Sutton Oaks Primary